simon-westcott/canopy-bootstrap/README.md

 *	Click the compile button that is to the right of the file name, this may taker a couple of minutes.
 *	The output css file, by default, will be called the same as the input less file and will be in the same folder.

-This will create a css file which should be linked to your webpage like:
+This will create a css file which should be linked within the ```html <head> ''' of your webpage like:
 	```html
 	<link rel="stylesheet" href="file.css">
 	```